British Museum

 The first ever national, public museum of the world, the British Museum in London uncovers two million years of human history and culture.

 The British Museum charts the history of human civilisation through rare and precious objects from around the world.
-Each one tells a story: from the Rosetta Stone, which first unlocked the meaning of Ancient Egyptian hieroglyphs, to the Holy Thorn Reliquary, purportedly containing a relic from Christ's crown of thorns.
+Each one tells a story: from the Rosetta Stone, which first unlocked the meaning of Ancient Egyptian hieroglyphs, to the Holy Thorn Reliquary, allegedly containing a relic from Christ's crown of thorns.

 Explore the grand galleries at your leisure or seek out the museum's map, object trails and daily tours for highlights from the resident collection of six million items.
 These include artefacts from the Sutton Hoo ship burial, one of the most significant discoveries in British archaeology, and the Lewis Chessmen, chess pieces made in the 12th century that are now internationally famous.